SU_A_18

 [r] Discrimination, what do you mean?

-[i] Discrimination, someone who has no respect for you, because of your race, your country, your origin, your language.
+[i] discrimination, Someone who has no respect for you.
+Through your race, your country, Origin, your language.

-[r] I’ve seen some assistants, they hadn’t been so friendly at first, they had very bad ideas about us too.
-After a while they are also calm, they have changed too.
+[r] I saw a few assists, they had not been so friendly at first, they also had very bad ideas about us.
+After a while they also have calm, they have also changed.
 Now they had good ideas.
-I’ve heard from the assistants a few times that they didn’t have any good ideas.
-In the centre, certainly in the centre, it is not an easy place.
+I have heard a few times from the assistants that they had no good ideas.
+In the center, certainly and fixed in the center it is not an easy place.
 We were in such a small place.
 With 500 people.
 Different people, different countries.
 Different hearts, different ideas.
-I’ve been there a few times, I said I was super aggressive, so I also fought a few times.
-In the center, we were playing soccer, at night, it was Ramadan.
-I fought a few times at football, with, there was a boy from Iraq, he was crazy.
+I experienced a few times, I said I was super aggressive, so I also fought a few times.
+In the center, We were playing football, In the evening, it was Ramadan.
+I fought with football a few times, with, a boy was out Iraq, he was crazy.
 I was also aggressive, he was crazy too.
-He also fought a few times with other people.
+He also fought with other people a few times.
 He also fought with me.
-Finally, the assistants, they sent him to another centre.
-There was a boy from Iran, he wasn’t friendly either.
-He had almost twelve… He almost had…
+Finally, the assistants, they sent him to another center.
+There was a boy from Iran, He was not friendly either.
+He had almost twelve … He almost had …

-Yes, warning.
+[r] Yes, warning.
 He had almost twelve warnings from the assistants.
 I also had to fight him.
-He had not been kind to my brother.
-I always supported my brother, in the center.
-When I hear that someone has said something bad to my brother, I just started fighting, not just talking, why did you say that?
-No, I would hit him right away or get a box.
-Always, always in the centre, in the Oinkeroever shelter, that was also the case.
+He had not been friendly to my brother.
+I always supported my brother in the center.
+When I hear that someone has something bad word says to my brother, Then I just went to fight not just talking, Why did you say that?
+Just hit immediately Or get a box.
+Always, always in the center, The Left Bank reception center, was that too.
 Because I had a plan, not a plan, I had such a feeling.
-Look, we are so far from our homeland, and I only have one brother.
-My brother, he’s older than me.
-I have so much respect for him, he has experienced so many things with me along the way.
-He has helped me so much.
-I also helped him, but he also helped me.
+Look, we’re so far from our home country, And I only have one brother.
+My brother, he is older than me.
+I have so much respect for him, he has experienced so many things with me on the way.
+He helped me so much.
+I also helped him But he also helped me.
 I was small, I was always sad.
 He always came to me.
-He took my head on his shoulder.
-He said a few times: Look champion – yes, champion – we are men.
+He took my head in his shoulder.
+He said a few times: watch champion – yes, Champion – We are men.
 We are men, and men never cry.
-He told me that a few times.
-“No, I don’t cry!”
+He said to me a few times.
+“No, I’m not crying!”
 Then I started again!
 Because I missed my mother.
-I’ve decided for myself, when someone does something weird, says something bad to my brother, I don’t know, I just can’t control myself, sometimes I’m weird.
+So yes that was so.
+I decided myself If someone does something weird, says something bad to my brother, I don’t know, I just can’t control myself, sometimes I’m weird.
 Sometimes I’m just like that.
-But I don’t like to hear bad words about myself, because we’ve been through enough, we’ve been through a lot of things.
-Not only us, maybe other people, but you’re not supposed to say, if you’ve been through something, then you shouldn’t say bad words.
-I am also a boy who – I always let something in.
-It’s very difficult for me to talk.
+But I don’t like to hear bad words about myself, because we have experienced enough, we have experienced a lot of things.
+Not just us, Maybe other people, but it is not intended that, if you have experienced something, you should not say bad words.
+I am also a boy who – I always let something inside.
+It is super difficult for me to talk.
 The assistants, they also had a hard time because they couldn’t, easily talk to me.
-If you ask something, I say no. That is my problem.
+If you ask something I say no. That’s my problem.
 I always say to other people, that’s my problem.
-I have to solve that myself.
-I never say – most people, they like to talk.
-They think that when we talk about something, it becomes easier.
-But with me, that’s not possible.
-When I talk about the past, about bad things, it gets worse.
+I have to solve myself.
+I never say – most people, they love to talk.
+They think that when we talk about something, then something becomes easier.
+But that doesn’t work for me.
+When I talk about before, about bad things, get worse.
 But not better.
-It gets worse.
-That’s how it is with me.
+That gets worse.
+It’s true.

 [i] How did you feel when you were recognized?

 [r] We had to wait a long time.
 We had to wait two years for our interview.
-That wasn’t easy either.
-I was disappointed a few times because there were other people, they completed their procedure faster.
-They were recognized more quickly.
-So I was totally disappointed.
+That was not easy either.
+I have disappointed a few times because there were other people, they completed their procedure faster.
+They have been recognized faster.
+So I was completely disappointed.
 Those were the most important things, I participated twice in the Flemish Championship.
-And second time, I was on the first podium, always the gold medal, I also got my black belt when I left Limburg.
-Yes, my black belt, that’s a good story too.
+And second time I am, I was in First stage, always the gold medal, I also achieved my black belt when I left Limburg.
+Yes, my black belt, that is also a good story.
 So I had a brown belt.
-I had no paper from Afghanistan, no proof that I have a brown belt.
-So the trainer of Leopoldsburg, he told me that Mohammed [name], you have to take an exam for your brown belt.
+I didn’t have paper from Afghanistan, No proof that I have a brown belt.
+So the Leopoldsburg trainer, He told me that [name], you have to take an exam for your brown belt.
 I said: I’m ready.
-So exam, not with my trainer, but with the highest trainer in Belgium.
+So exam, not with my trainer, But with the highest trainer in Belgium.
 He is an old man.
-He is also the secretary general of the whole of Europe in karate.
+He is also the Secretary General of all of Europe in Karate.
 So we went to Hasselt.
-There were some guys from our club, and also from all over Belgium, there were athletes or karatekas who wanted to get their brown belts.
+There were a few boys from our club, And also from all of Belgium, there were athletes or karatekas who wanted to get their brown belt.
 We went there.
-I started with the exam.
-When I finished the exam, all of a sudden the biggest trainer started to explain the whole result, who passed, who did not.
-So he said: “You passed, you are, you are…” Suddenly he shouted: [name] from Afghanistan!
-He asked, “Are you from Afghanistan?”
-I said, “Yes, I’m from Afghanistan.”
-He said: “My son worked in Kabul as a soldier.”
-“There it is very dangerous.”
+I started the exam.
+When I finished the exam Suddenly the biggest trainer started, to explain the whole result, Who is successful, who is not.
+So he said: “You are successful, you are, you are …” He suddenly called: [name] from Afghanistan!
+He asked: “Are you from Afghanistan?
+I said: “Yes, I’m from Afghanistan. ” He said, “My son worked in Kabul as a soldier.”
+“There is very dangerous.”
 “I said: Ah, yes.”
 And then I was sad.
 Then I immediately thought of my mother.
-Immediately thinking about my mother.
-So he said: [name], your exam was super good.
-You passed the brown belt.
-But now you go straight to the black belt.
-The difference is: if you get a brown belt, you have to train hard for three years, do a few internships, do a few games, then you’re ready to go to the black belt.
-Black belt is like trainer, if you have your black belt.
-So I went for my brown belt, and the same day I got my black belt.
+Immediately think of my mother.
+So he said: [name], Your exam was super good.
+You passed brown belt.
+But now you go directly to the black belt.
+The difference is: If you get a brown belt, you have to train hard for three years, do a few internships, Doing a few competitions, then you are ready to go to the black belt.
+Black belt is like trainer, If you have your black belt.
+So I have been for my brown belt, and the same day I achieved my black belt.
 Yes.
 I had so much talent.
-I had – not anymore.
-I got my black belt, then my trainer said, “Wow, he’s got… Our biggest trainer has also said that in my life, in my karate career, I’ve never seen anyone like that come across a boy coming in for his brown belt, coming to take exams and then pass the black belt directly.
-I am also the only boy in the whole of the European Union who has experienced such a thing.
-That was a good story.
-Yes, I am disappointed a few times that… Yes, Flemish champion.
-If you become a Flemish champion, you are immediately registered for the Belgian championship.
-Right away!
-I registered, I started training, I was in Limburg, in reception centre Linkeroever.
-I had a small room, and I went every day, after school my bed went… My room was small.
+I had – not now.
+I achieved my black belt, when my trainer: “Wow, he has . .. our biggest trainer also said that in my life, in my karate career, I have never experienced this way a boy comes for his brown belt, comes to do the exam and then pass directly for the black belt.
+I am also the only boy in the entire European Union who has experienced something like that.
+That was also a good story.
+Yes, I am disappointed a few times that … Yes, Flemish champion.
+If you become a Flemish champion, you are immediately registered for the Belgian Championship.
+Immediately!
+I am registered, I started training, I was in Limburg, in reception center Left Bank.
+I had a small room, and I went every day After school my bed … My room was small.
 My club was in Limburg, I didn’t have that much money to go there every day for training.
-That was a bit far.
+That was also a bit far.
 Almost 1 hour and 20 minutes by train.
 And also an extra bus.
 I always did my bed to the other side, and I started training in my room.
-In my room, I closed the curtain, no one can see it.
-I made a few times a sign on the wall.
+In my room, I closed the curtain, nobody can see that.
+I made a sign on the wall a few times.
 I said: you have to kick there.
 So I did everything myself.
-For the Flemish Championship as well.
-I did everything myself in my room, little room.
-From three to two, something like that.
-I started: training hard, training hard, that I’m ready for the Belgian Championship, that was very important for me.
-Suddenly, the day after tomorrow is the Belgian Championship, suddenly I received an e-mail from Brussels that I can’t participate in the Belgian Championship because I don’t have a nationality.
-I don’t have a piece of paper.
-Then I was disappointed, I was super angry.
-I went to the director of the centre, he also explained: No, I can’t.
+For the Flemish Championship too.
+I did everything myself in my room Small room.
+From three out of two, something like that.
+So I started: hard training, hard training, that I am ready for it Belgian championship, that was very important to me.
+Suddenly, tomorrow, no the day after tomorrow it is Belgian championship, suddenly I received an e-mail from Brussels that I cannot participate in the Belgian Championship because I have no nationality.
+Don’t have a piece of paper.
+Then I am disappointed I was super angry.
+I went to the director of the center, he also explained: No, that’s not possible.
 You are a refugee.
 There was a large mirror in the toilet.
-I have… I was so angry that I smashed him.
+I have … I was so angry that I broke him.
 The mirror was completely broken.
 I also had wounds on my arms.
 I also had a lot of blood.
 I went to my room, I closed my door, and I sat there for almost three days and three nights.
-Nothing to eat and everything, totally disappointed.
-My brother came to my room every day. “[name] please, do it for me, come out.” do it for your mother.
+Nothing ate and such, Disappointed completely.
+My brother came to my room every day. “[name] please, do it for me, come out.”
+Do it for your mother.
 That’s how I finally got out of my room.
-It has happened twice.
-Once in 2017, and the last time that was in 2018 when I was here.
-Ten I also participated in the Flemish Championship.
-Then I got the first gold medal, and I’m again directly registered for the Belgian Championship.
-The Belgian Championship is very important to me, if you do Belgian Championship, then you can go abroad for the European Championship, I don’t know, Olympic or something.
-I got the bad news twice: you can’t participate in the Belgian Championship.
-Because I don’t have a nationality.
-That’s not fair, I think.
-From Belgium, that’s really not fair.
-I also decided to quit karate.
-I quit karate for five months.
-I threw everything away: my cup, my clothes, everything thrown away.
+It happened twice.
+Once in 2017, and the last time was in 2018 when I was here.
+I also participated in the Flemish Championship.
+Then I achieved the first gold medal, and I was immediately registered for the Belgian Championship.
+The Belgian championship is very important for me, if you do the Belgian championship, then you can go abroad for the European Championship, I don’t know, Olympic or something.
+I have received bad news twice: you cannot participate in it Belgian championship.
+Because I have no nationality.
+That is not fair, I think.
+From Belgium, that is really not fair.
+I also decided to stop karate.
+I stopped karate for five months.
+I have thrown everything away: my cup, my clothes, everything thrown away.
 I was super angry.
-I said: I spent so much time, so much training.
-I had to… When I was in the centre, I also had seven euros a week, I had so much money.
+I said: I put so much time in it, so hard training.
+I had to … I also had seven euros a week when I was in the center, I had so much money.
 Every week I paid 14 euros for a train ticket to go to Leopoldsburg for the training.
-When I was in the centre, I was disappointed a few times by the Belgian championship, also by the people.
-Not by the people, by the commissariat.
-Because there were people, they were more quickly recognized.
+When I was in the center, I was disappointed a few times, also from Belgian championship, Also from the people.
+Not from the people, from commissioner.
+Because there were people, They have become recognized faster.

 [i] That was 2018?